waptd1/DispersionCodes/README.txt

 Title of the manuscript:

-On assessing and improving the quality of dispersion images using the MASW technique for ground exploration
+Assessing and Improving the Quality of Dispersion Images Using the MASW Technique for Ground Exploration

 Authors:
 Abdullah Talib, Jyant Kumar